matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 C++ and Java, you are exhausted.
 How many people have been programming for 18 years?
 OK.
 How many for more than 20 years?
 More than 25?
 Fewer than 5?
 So that is really interesting to me.
-It may be an indictment of Clojure as a beginner's language or it may be that Clojure is the language for cranky, tired, old programmers.
+It may be an indictment of Clojure as a beginner's language, or it may be that Clojure is the language for cranky, tired, old programmers.

 [Audience laughter and applause]

-And, you know what?
+And you know what?
 I would not be embarrassed if it was.
 That is fine by me.
 Because I did make it for myself, which I think is an important thing to do.
 Trying to solve other people's problems, and think you understand what they are, that is tricky.

-So, when I discovered Common Lisp, having used C++, I said that, "I am pretty sure the answer to this first question is, 'yeah, absolutely'".
+So when I discovered Common Lisp, having used C++, I said that, "I am pretty sure the answer to this first question is, 'yeah, absolutely'".
 And can we do that with a lower cognitive load?
 I also think, "yes, absolutely".
-And then the question is, "can I make a Lisp I can use instead of Java or C#?".
+And then the question is, "can I make a Lisp I can use instead of Java or C#?"
 Because you just heard my story, and I used Common Lisp a couple of times, and every time it got kicked out of production.
-Or just ruled out of production, really not kicked out.
+Or just _ruled_ out of production, really not kicked out.
 It did not get a chance.
 So I knew I had to target a runtime that people would accept.